Spotting the stages of burnout before they escalate

 • Increased commitment to goals

-• Staying late on a regular basis
+• Staying late regularly

 • Skipping meals to work